northle/docs/src/docs/basics/requests.md

 ## Form Input Data

-To retrieve and process incoming form data, use the `request.data`:
+To retrieve and process incoming form data, use the `request.data` property:

 ```ts{6}
 class UserController {